tfhorn67/personalSite/README.md

 https://angel.co/u/tennyson-horn
 https://www.meetup.com/members/233779258/

-Are you reading this?
+Are you still reading this?
 Wow.
 Since you're here, here are some cool nerdy things I was involved with in college that I'm pretty proud of but aren't directly relevant to my professional trajectory.